IsThatYou/auto-bench-audit/README.md

 **Trajectory audit** — the auditor additionally reads recorded agent traces (`trajectory_path`) and test outputs (`test_output_path`), allowing it to catch runtime issues that static inspection cannot.

-If you do not already have recorded trajectories, ABA can generate them by wrapping [Harbor](https://github.com/harbor-framework/harbor).
+If you do not already have recorded trajectories, `auto-bench-audit` can generate them by wrapping [Harbor](https://github.com/harbor-framework/harbor).
 The example below runs Claude Code Sonnet on Terminal-Bench 2 and writes a ready-to-audit collection config to `configs/harbor/collection_<name>.yaml`:

 ```bash
 # 1. Generate trajectories via Harbor (writes collection_<name>.yaml).